On this page

 "We solve wicked problems that are critical for our future.
-It is important that the LUT School of Business and Management keeps up with societal and global changes – has its finger on the pulse.
+It is important that the LUT Business School keeps up with societal and global changes – has its finger on the pulse.
 We can do it because we have the best possible staff and students."

 Counting his years as a student, Saarenketo has graced LUT with his presence for 26 years – the past five as a dean.
 How long can one dean reign?